jsshargel/Active-Directory-Lab/README.md

 # Active-Directory-Lab
 - The goal of this tutorial is to gain hands-on experience in setting up and managing Active Directory in a virtualized environment.
 During the tutorial, we will explore many other important topics such as system administration, network configuration, server setup, domain controller configuration, and user account management.
+- I learned how to build this lab from Josh Madakor.
+- You can check out his GitHub at https://github.com/joshmadakor1 or his YouTube channel at https://www.youtube.com/c/JoshMadakor.
 # Technologies and Tools Used
 - Virtualization: VirtualBox
 - Automation and Scripting: PowerShell